1991 Singaporean general election: Results

 A total of five candidates, including one from the PKMS party, forfeited their $6,000 deposit.
 The narrowest margin in the election occurred in Nee Soon Central, where SDP's Cheo Chai Chen narrowly defeated Ng Pock Too by just 0.66%.
 PAP's Peter Sung at Buona Vista achieved the best overall result with 79.42% of the vote.
 Meanwhile, SDP candidate Chiam See Tong in Potong Pasir secured 69.64%, marking the highest vote share ever attained by an opposition candidate in post-independence Singapore.
 Correspondingly, PAP's Andy Gan received 30.36% in the same constituency, the lowest vote share recorded by any PAP candidate to date.
 This election was also the last to feature walkovers in a SMC.
 Voter turnout stood at 95.03%, a slight increase of 0.33% from the previous election, with 805,573 of 847,716 registered voters in contested constituencies casting their ballots out of a total electorate of 1,692,384.

+Graph of the party split among 81 seats.